filipppp/TierBotTwitter/README.md

 `node app.js`

-If you're running it on a linux system:´
+If you're running it on a linux system:

 `git clone https://github.com/filipppp/TierBotTwitter.git`

 **Make sure you have all dependencies installed**

 You can do this by running `npm install`

 You can run it afterwards in a screen so it runs all the time.